kubernetes/website/docs/getting-started-guides/windows/index.md

 1. [Upstream L3 Routing](#upstream-l3-routing-topology) - IP routes configured in upstream ToR
 2. [Host-Gateway](#host-gateway-topology) - IP routes configured on each host
 3. [Open vSwitch (OVS) & Open Virtual Network (OVN) with Overlay](#overlay-using-ovn-controller-and-ovs-switch-extension-topology) - overlay networks (supports STT and Geneve tunneling types)
-4. [Future Release] Overlay - VXLAN or IP-in-IP encapsulation using Flannel
+4. [Future - In Review] Overlay - VXLAN or IP-in-IP encapsulation using Flannel
-5. [Future Release] Layer-3 Routing with BGP (Calico)
+5. [Future] Layer-3 Routing with BGP (Calico)

 The selection of which network configuration and topology to deploy depends on the physical network topology and a user's ability to configure routes, performance concerns with encapsulation, and requirement to integrate with third-party network plugins.

 ### Future CNI Plugins
-An additional two CNI plugins [win-l2bridge (host-gateway) and win-overlay (vxlan)] will be published in a future release.
-These two CNI plugins can either be used directly by WinCNI.exe or with Flannel
+An additional two CNI plugins [win-l2bridge (host-gateway) and win-overlay (vxlan)] are in [PR review](https://github.com/containernetworking/plugins/pull/85).
+These two CNI plugins, when ready, can either be used directly or with Flannel.

 ### Linux
 The above networking approaches are already supported on Linux using a bridge interface, which essentially creates a private network local to the node.
 Similar to the Windows side, routes to all other pod CIDRs must be created in order to send packets via the "public" NIC.

 ### Windows
 Windows supports the CNI network model and uses plugins to interface with the Windows Host Networking Service (HNS) to configure host networking and policy.
+At the time of this writing, the only publicly available CNI plugin is built from a private repo and available here [wincni.exe](https://github.com/Microsoft/SDN/blob/master/Kubernetes/windows/cni/wincni.exe) which uses an l2bridge network created through the Windows Host Networking Service (HNS).
 An administrator creates a local host network using HNS PowerShell commands on each node as documented in the [Windows Host Setup](#windows-host-setup) section below.
+Source code for the future CNI plugins will be made available publicly.

 #### Upstream L3 Routing Topology
 In this topology, networking is achieved using L3 routing with static IP routes configured in an upstream Top of Rack (ToR) switch/router.
 Each cluster node is connected to the management network with a host IP.
 Additionally, each node uses a local 'l2bridge' network with a pod CIDR assigned.
 All pods on a given worker node will be connected to the pod CIDR subnet ('l2bridge' network).
 In order to enable network communication between pods running on different nodes, the upstream router has static routes configured with pod CIDR prefix => Host IP.